UGLI Webinar Series: Whitehat SEO CEO Interview

 Fantastic.

-We really try to put a big effort in doing that.
+We try to put a big effort into doing that.
 I get up and talk.
 I did at the last one but it's predominantly and most of the time it's not me.
 I will bring in partners and I will bring in HubSpot themselves.
-We'll bring in industry leaders and we'll cover everything in terms of digital marketing, branding, sales, social, website design, deep dives into technical stuff sometimes and it's a real mix.
+We'll bring in industry leaders and we'll cover everything in terms of digital marketing, branding, sales, social, and website design, deep dives into technical stuff sometimes and it's a real mix.
 It's been a useful engine for us because we film everything, we record everything and then we re-publish that.
-So we've built up this resource pack, which is really useful as well.
+So we've built up this resource pack, which is useful as well.

 There's a bit of a theme here because I think partnerships you're very good at and partnerships I think are very important.

 As we know as marketing, the face of marketing changes massively and the face of business changes massively.
-We all know the power of really partnering well and really collaborating well and I know you and I both understand that.
+We all know the power of really partnering well and collaborating well and I know you and I both understand that.
 The power of not seeing people as competition, but seeing everybody as swimming in the same pool and pulling together those resources.
 Talk to me a little bit more about that because I think it's a big part of why I see your growth as being so successful.

 “If you don't say it, if you don't make it public, if you don't say it out loud, then it's just an aspiration and nothing happens.”